Listen via Apple Podcasts | Spotify | Amazon Podcasts | Google Podcasts | Stitcher | Pocket Casts | RSS

 Ebert joined host Peter Csathy for the 10th episode of The Story Behind the Song podcast to discuss his classic “Home.”
 He takes listeners through the inspirations to the production (including that spoken-word ode to Castrinos), and reveals how the darker realities underpinning “Truth” connect to that original hit.
 Along the way, Ebert’s candid, raw conversation reveals his musical journey from rapper to spiritual “Bad Guru” (the name of his philosophy and spirituality newsletter).

 Listen to the episode above, or watch video of the interview below.
 Then, be sure to like, subscribe, and review The Story Behind the Song wherever you get your podcasts.
-You can also keep an eye on the Consequence Podcast Network for updates on all our podcasts, and follow host Peter Csathy on Twitter @pcsathy and check out his company Deep Cuts Media.
+You can also keep an eye on the Consequence Podcast Network for updates on all our podcasts, and follow host Peter Csathy on Twitter @pcsathy and check out his company Creative Media.